raph-amiard/LASY-epita/src/TP/2_introduction_to_rust_TP.md

 ### Exercise 2

-Write a function that converts an `i32` into a `String`, without using built-in facilities.
+Write a function that converts an `i32` into a `String`, **without using built-in facilities on string**.
 Start by handling positive integers, then transition to all integers.

 ```rust
 pub fn int_to_string(i: i32) -> String {